jchavarri/Ambrosio/README.md

 # Ambrosio
-An iOS butler app that relies on Redbooth API
+With Ambrosio, you can set up physical reminders for the tasks that you have available in your Redbooth account.
+These physical reminders are sent automatically, whenever you arrive or leave home.
+No more excuses!

-## Getting started
+## Installing Ambrosio

 - Clone the repo
 - Run `carthage update`